PLEASE READ THIS CAREFULLY

 Information collected both through mailing, the submission of the application through email or online and its use is governed by the Privacy Policies and the Terms and Conditions relating to, and posted on, the TOBA website and on www.godolphinUSawards.com.

 6. Travel.
-The Sponsor will provide the finalists of each of the five general categories (three finalists per category) two economy class round trip airfares (one for each finalist and one for each finalist’s guest) to Lexington, Kentucky from an airport selected by TOBA, two tickets to attend the Awards ceremony to be held on October 13, 2017, and two night’s accommodations in a standard hotel room in Lexington, Kentucky as determined by TOBA.
+The Sponsor will provide the finalists of each of the six general categories (three finalists per category) two economy class round trip airfares (one for each finalist and one for each finalist’s guest) to Lexington, Kentucky from an airport selected by TOBA, two tickets to attend the Awards ceremony to be held on October 31, 2018, and two night’s accommodations in a standard hotel room in Lexington, Kentucky as determined by TOBA.
 The finalists will be responsible for any other expenses associated with attending the Awards, including, but not limited to, incidental expenses in the hotel.

 7. Prize Money.
 The prize money with respect to the finalists and their employers will be paid by check after the Awards ceremony.
 The prizes are not transferable or exchangeable.
 There is no alternative prize available.
 All prize money payable to farm and racing stable employers shall be distributed to employees of the farm or stable division for which the finalists work who are employees of such division as of the date of the Awards ceremony, and the employer must provide TOBA with the methodology for distribution prior to payment of the prize money to the employer.
 The employer shall confirm to TOBA within 14 days from the date of the Awards ceremony that the prize money has been distributed accordingly.
 All federal, state and/or local income and other taxes, if any, are the finalists’ sole responsibility, and a potential finalist may be required to complete and provide to TOBA certain tax documents, including a Form W-9.